Skip to main content

 curl -fsSL https://claude.ai/install.sh | bash

-Note: Claude Code requires a paid subscription.
-Pro plan is $20/month, Max plan is $100 or $200/month (higher usage).
+Claude Code requires a paid subscription (Pro plan starts at $20/month).
 Free accounts can’t use it.

 Once logged in, you’re ready to go.